Skin Cancer

 Basic Facts

-The best ways to monitor your skin are to:
+The best ways to watch your skin for signs of skin cancer include:

-• Get a yearly skin check by a healthcare professional
+• Get a yearly skin check from a healthcare provider.

 Common Types of Skin Cancer